ablesable/LearningNextJS/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Knowledge about NextJS:
+## Routing
+- Every page needs to be called page.
+For every Route we need a new folder with specific name.
+- Nesting routes is made by nesting directories with pages inside them.
+For dynamic routes [] brackets needs to be added with slug keyword.
+- [...slug] catches all dynamic routes.
+- For routes grouping name of a directory must be placed inside of parenthetis ().
+The name of directory is now ignored by the router.
+- Routes collisions are possible.
+For avoiding that we need to remeber which route was added first!
+## Rendering
+- Layout page is doing... layout for every page in the project.
+- {children} is a reactNode object pass to layout to render the page.
+Page content is exported as children object.
+- Soft navigation is a condition when router fetches the data that has been changed from cache rather than than the server.
+It helps to render page quicker.
+Link mechanism can do that, in oposite to anchor tag (re-rendering, re-fetching and reloading of everything).
+Just like going to the sidebar and typing everything.